wp-plugins/main-category-as-subdomain/readme.txt

 == Description ==

-This Plugin allows users to setup Main categories as subdomains
+This Plugin allows users to setup Main categories as subdomains,

-Works perfectly with caching plugin like W3 Total Cache or WP Supercache

 Features